-And there’s a lot to explore within the horror manga genre as a whole from body horror to psychological horror to sci-fi horror to comedy horror to slashers and more.
+If you are completely new to horror, there’s a lot to explore within the genre as a whole from psychological horror to sci-fi horror to comedy horror to slashers and more.
 You have series that are about death games, serial killers, and every monster you can imagine from zombies to vampires to ghouls.
-Many of these series are also some of the best seinen manga of all time.

-Then you have the horror manga series that are a bit more out there, in the best way possible, and throw more whimsical ideas into the mix, such as murderous magical girls, parasitic frogs, and killer goldfish.
+Then you have the series that are a bit more out there, in the best way possible, and throw more whimsical ideas into the mix, such as murderous magical girls, parasitic frogs, and killer goldfish.
 Into romance manga?
 There are even some horror series that have romances in them, albeit twisted ones, that I added to this list as well.

-There’s everything from bloody gorefests to psychological thrillers and supernatural titles on this list, so hopefully, there’s something for everyone.
+There’s everything from bloody gorefests to psychological thrillers and supernatural series on this list, so hopefully, there’s something for everyone.
 Some manga on this post have horror elements in them, while others are pure horror.
 Still, each is terrifying, or at the very least creepy or unsettling, in their own unique and interesting ways.

 Parasyte by Hitoshi Iwaaki

 Parasyte has some of the most horrifying alien designs I’ve ever seen, but it also has some of the most effective body horror I’ve witnessed in manga.
-Something about the way the aliens pop out through people’s heads in their grotesque forms really sticks with you, but even more so than that, it’s the fact that they still have somewhat of a human form, albeit a twisted one, that creeped me out most.
+Something about the way the aliens pop out through people’s heads in their grotesque forms sticks with you, but even more so than that, it’s the fact that they still have somewhat of a human form, albeit a twisted one, that creeped me out most.

-Others who have been infected by Parasites have not had much luck and have been taken over by these otherworldly beings.
-Their bodies are now hosts under the control of the Parasites, who morph their bodies any way they please into horrifying visions and use their bodies to hide within the crowd as “humans”.
+Others who have been infected by parasites have not had much luck and have been taken over by these otherworldly beings.
+Their bodies are now hosts under the control of the parasites, who morph their bodies any way they please into horrifying visions and use their bodies to hide within the crowd as “humans”.

 Uzumaki by Junji Ito